Tobe ware Tobe yaki

 Undercoated vessels are then glazed.

-The final process is glost firing.
-Pots are fired for 15 to 24 hours at 1,300℃, and are removed from the kiln as finished articles after an adequate cooling.
+- 7. Glaze firing The final process is glaze firing.
+Pots are fired for 15 to 24 hours at 1300℃ (about 2372℉) and are completed pieces after an adequate cooling and being removed from the kiln.

 Where to Buy & More Information